Wogrim/Java-Notes/readme.md

 # collection data types

+collections in Java are homogenous (can't mix types) -- except for polymorphism

 ## arrays vs ArrayLists

 a fixed-length array can be made like this, which fills it with default values